 If you want to decline coverage, you will need to log in to your Zenefits account and verify your information before declining the plans your company offers.
 Once your information is verified, you can decline coverage by clicking the links at the bottom of the page stating your desire to decline coverage.
 You will need to complete the rest of the enrollment to generate the decline waiver.

 When an employee undergoes a qualifying life event (QLE), they can cancel their health plan by going through the QLE flow in Zenefits.

 If you experience a QLE, you can decline coverage by following these steps:

 Some carriers offer packages of medical plans that are bundled together with dental and/or vision plans.
 Employees who choose to enroll in a bundled medical plan must also enroll in the associated dental and/or vision plans.

-If you have existing coverage and did not enroll your child already, you'll need to either wait for your company's Open Enrollment period, or for a QLE.
-If you've experienced one (e.g., you just had a baby!), you can enroll your child within 27 days of the event by following these instructions.
+If you have existing coverage and did not enroll your child already, you'll need to wait for your company's Open Enrollment period, or for a QLE.
+If you've experienced a QLE, such as having a baby, you can enroll that child within 27 days of the event by following these instructions.

 One of the steps in the enrollment flow in Zenefits asks the enrollee to specify if they smoke or are disabled.
 This information is included on insurance applications to determine how claims are paid out.